pytroll/pytroll-aapp-runner/doc/index.rst

    Search for the closest TLE file based on the TLE file format time stamp Maximum difference in days is the value configured here.

+tle_download
+   List of TLE urls in a dictionary to download and append to a tle file.
+   The order of the list matters.
+The first element is in top of the tle file and so on.
+   A download is only triggered when a tle file of the data timestamp is not found and tle_file_to_data_diff_limit_days is not given or the search does not find any tle files.
+   Only latest tle files are downloaded, so if you process old data this will not work.
+   Valid keys in the dictionary is: url.
+   For space-track aditional keys are valid: timeout, user, passwd and catalogue.
+   Catalogue is a comma separated string with internatinal satellite numbers.

 locktime_before_rerun
    Minutes to lock for similar passes in minutes